Garnasha/Footprint-clustering/papernew/mst-alg.md

 Therefore, count occurences and discard locations, yielding a new
 $\text{dataset} \subset \Sequences \times \mathbb{N}$

+###Noise Reduction: Minimum Occurrence Count
+Since we expect noise to not produce the same sequence over and over, but do expect legitimate footprints to do so, we apply a filter at this
+point: Any sequence which does not occur at least $N$ times is discarded, producing a high-pass filter of sorts.
+Since we have no algorithm to determine a good value for $N$ from the dataset, we ask for a value for $N$ at run-time, and let the user determine a good value by trial and error.

 ###Minimal Spanning Tree Construction
-The construction of a Minimal Spanning Tree is done by Prim's Algorithm, as described in [@tarjan1983 p.
+The construction of a Minimal Spanning Tree is done by Prim's Algorithm [as described in @tarjan1983 p.
 76], a standard memoized greedy algorithm which takes a set of vertices $V$ and a weight function $w: V
 \times V \rightarrow W \subset \mathbb{R}$ on these vertices.
-Note that we will not be using the heap-based optimization for sparse graphs described in [@tarjan p.
-77] .

 By setting
 $$V \subset \Sequences \times \mathbb{N}$$
-$$w = d\text{ for some metric }d : V \times V \rightarrow ℝ$$

-we can use Prim for clustering in a metric space.
+$$w = d\text{ for some metric }d : V \times V \rightarrow ℝ$$ we can use Prim for clustering in a metric space.
+Since this gives us a complete graph, we will not be using the heap-based optimization for sparse graphs [described in @tarjan1983 p.
+77].

 NB: while metrization is possible, V, not being a ring, does not have any obvious concept of averages.
 It can, however, be embedded in a join-semilattice, which we will use later.

 The idea behind Prim's algorithm is to expand the tree iteratively, calculating at each step which node not in the tree is closest to the